wddlz/fss16iad/code/2/activeShooterExercise/README.md

-# fss16iad
-Active shooter answers here
+# Active shooter exercise answers...

 Things not to do during an active shooter event: